pytchlang/pytch-build/doc/source/tutorialcompiler/fromgitrepo.rst

 Current thinking is that assets will be added and then left unchanged.
 Is there a use-case for modifying the graphics as part of the tutorial?
 If so, how to encode version information in the code?
-Connected with the general 'project namespace' or 'base url' question;
-could that include a revision number?

 Tutorial assets
 ~~~~~~~~~~~~~~~